ItsRoyScott/Lite/README.md

 # Introduction

 This project is made to be an instructive and lightweight example of a 3D game engine.
-The engine is simple: it is single threaded and the game loop exists in Main.cpp.
+The engine is simple: it is single threaded and the game loop exists in [Main.cpp](lite/Main.cpp).

 The engine is implemented entirely in headers, which allows for quick iteration time, and lets viewers learn about implementation details in-line with the class itself.
-If you have Visual Studio 2013 handy, I recommend you open up the solution `Lite-Repo/lite/lite.sln` and step into the various calls in `Main.cpp` to see what they do.
+If you have Visual Studio 2013 handy, I recommend you open up the solution [lite.sln](lite/lite.sln) and step into the various calls in [Main.cpp](lite/Main.cpp) to see what they do.

 ## Goals